-In 2020, the Trust introduced the RioCan Impact Scorecard (the "Scorecard") for all employees at the manager level and above as a new performance-based assessment tool that better aligns the payment of eligible employees' annual bonuses with the achievement of (i) the organization's overall performance against the corporate-wide, financial and strategic objectives, established annually by the Board, and (ii) individual employee's yearly objectives.
-The Scorecard process was rolled out to all full-time RioCan employees in 2022.
-Management believes that using corporate metrics and individual performance will result in better indicators of overall achievement and contribute to a culture of excellence.
+The Trust uses the RioCan Impact Scorecard (the "Scorecard") for all full-time employees as a performance-based assessment tool that aligns the payment of eligible employees' annual bonuses with the achievement of (i) the organization's overall performance against the corporatewide, financial and strategic objectives, established annually by the Board, and (ii) individual employee's yearly objectives.
+Management believes that using corporate metrics and individual performance results in better indicators of overall achievement and contributes to a culture of excellence.

 Scorecards are designed at the start of each year and comprise the building blocks for successfully delivering RioCan's short and long-term business objectives.
-Each NEO's Scorecard sets out their personal objectives for the year.
-Each Scorecard includes specific objectives related to: (i) financial performance; (ii) stakeholder satisfaction; (iii) operational effectiveness; (iv) ESG leadership; and (v) culture.
+Each NEO's Scorecard sets out their individual objectives for the year.
+Scorecards include specific objectives related to RioCan's strategic pillars, as applicable: (i) Resilient Retail; (ii) Intelligent Diversification; (iii) Disciplined Capital Management; and (iv) Responsible Growth.
+Scorecards also include objectives geared towards each NEO demonstrating leadership and the execution of a personal development plan.
 Progress against Scorecard objectives are reviewed quarterly and finalized at the end of each calendar year.
-Each objective is measured as Exceeds, Meets, Partially Meets, or Does Not Meet.
-These measurements are then used to determine a final score out of 100% with an overperformance cap of 115% and a minimum payout of 0%.
-In 2022, on a quarterly basis, the PCCC and the Board reviewed the progress of the President and CEO, CFO, COO and CIO and the President and CEO reviewed the progress of the SVP, GC.
+At the end of the year, a final score out of 100% is determined, with each Scorecard allowing a maximum performance cap of 115% and a minimum payout of 0%.
+In 2024, the PCCC and the Board reviewed the progress of all NEOs on a quarterly basis.